IIITLucknowSWEngg/CSAICSABTeam007/Assignment1/URD.md

 - **Multi-Language Support**: Add support for additional languages.

 ## 8. Conclusion
-This URD outlines the core requirements for YouTube's successful functioning, ensuring it meets the diverse needs of viewers, content creators, advertisers, and moderators.
+This URD outlines the core requirements for YouTube Clone's successful functioning, ensuring it meets the diverse needs of viewers, content creators, advertisers, and moderators.
 Regular updates and iterations will refine the platform based on evolving user needs.